What is procurement orchestration? The complete guide to unifying intake-to-pay

 1. You struggle with fragmented systems and data silos

-If you have best-of-breed tools for Legal (CLM), Finance (ERP), and IT, you likely experience "system fragmentation."
+If you have best-of-breed tools for Legal (CLM), Finance (ERP), and IT, you likely experience system fragmentation.
 Data gets trapped in silos, forcing stakeholders to manually copy-paste information between platforms to complete a single purchase.

 Procurement orchestration acts as the connective tissue between these disparate tools.
 It links your tech stack via API, allowing Legal, IT, and Security to review requests within their preferred native systems, while Finance and Procurement leaders gain a centralized view of the entire lifecycle.